alisabedard/jbwm/README.md

 ## RELEASES
 Releases are made when sufficient changes are made to the code base.
-Releases fixing crashes are made as soon as possible--such releases will be as tertiary point releases, starting at x.x.1, if made soon after minor releases.
-Such releases may be delayed if a new minor release cycle has been started, unless a bug is reported.
+Releases fixing critical bugs are made as soon as possible.

 ## INSTALLATION
 Edit configuration options in Makefile and config.h, then build: